XuehuanHe/XuehuanHe.github.io/_pages/publications.md

 10. **He, X.**, Bai, J., & Zhou, D. (2019).
 Numerical Evaluation of the Performance Efficiency of Small-Caliber Colonoscopes in Reducing Patient Pain during a Colonoscopy: Influence of Gender.
 International Journal of Pharma Medicine and Biological Sciences, 8(2), 28-33.

+11. Zhou, D., & **He, X.** (2019).
+Numerical evaluation of the efficacy of small-caliber colonoscopes in reducing patient pain during a colonoscopy.
+Computer methods in biomechanics and biomedical engineering, 22(1), 38-46.

 ## Conference Presentations